Man killed after knife attack on soldiers in Belgium

 Story highlights

+- The attacker was a Belgian national of Somali origin, authorities say

-- Authorities call it a terror attack
+- Authorities call the incident a terror attack; two soldiers are slightly injured

-(CNN)A man who attacked two soldiers in Brussels, Belgium, with a knife was shot and killed on Friday, the Brussels prosecutor's spokeswoman told CNN.
+(CNN)A man who attacked two soldiers in Brussels, Belgium with a knife was shot and killed on Friday evening, the Brussels prosecutor's spokeswoman told CNN.

 The incident is being treated as a terror attack, she said.
-The soldiers were slightly wounded.

-The assailant yelled "Allahu akbar" (God is great) while pulling a knife on the soldiers who were on patrol in the center of the capital, the spokeswoman said.
+The soldiers, who were on patrol in the center of the capital, were slightly wounded.

-The man was known to police for petty crimes but not for terror links, authorities said.
-He has not been identified.
+The man rushed towards the soldiers and attacked them from behind with a knife while shouting "Allahu akbar" (God is great), the Belgian Federal Prosecutor's Office said Saturday.

+One of the soldiers opened fire and hit the attacker twice.
+He later died in the hospital as a result of his injuries.
+He was found to be carrying a replica firearm and two copies of the Quran.

-Belgium has been alert to terror attacks for years.
+Belgium has been on alert to the threat of terror attacks for some time.

 In March 2016, coordinated attacks at the Brussels airport and a metro station left 31 people dead and more than 300 injured.
 Last June, a suspect was fatally shot at Brussels transit station after a failed bombing that authorities called a terrorist attack.